okamumu/mapfit/README.md

 |  \[90, 100\]  |   0    |
 |  \[100, Inf)  |  `NA`  |

-On the other hand, the aboe table shows an example of another grouped data.
+On the other hand, the above table shows an example of another grouped data.
 In this case, several samples are truncated at 100 but we do not know the exact number of truncated samples.